sudoswap/chomp/README.md

 Validators do auxiliary verification outside of the game engine.
 They handle additional game ending conditions like timeouts and hook into the Battle's lifecycle, e.g. Battle start and Battle end.

 ### Mons
 Mons are the player's game pieces.
-They can each hold a number of Moves and have their own stats.
-They are intended to be used to validate the end result of a Battle.
+They can each hold a number of Moves and have their own stats as well as a unique Ability.

 ### Moves
 A Move takes in game state and returns any updates.
 It also has limited ability to write to a global key-value table.